dcascu/recipe-app-api/README.md

 * A recipe can have many ingredients

 ## Methods
 * create: api/recipe/recipes/ - POST (authentication required)
 * update: (authentication required)
 * * api/recipe/recipes/{id}/ PUT  - updates the entire recipe with id={id}
 * * api/recipe/recipes/{id}/ PATCH - partially updates the recipe with id={id}
 * delete: api/recipe/recipes/{id}/ DELETE (authentication required) - deletes the recipe with id={id}
 * list: api/recipe/recipes/ GET - return the list of all recipes in the system
+* upload-image: api/recipe/recipes/{id}/upload-image POST - upload an image for the recipe with id={id}

 # Tags
 ## Properites